TalicZealot/SotN-Autosplitters/Playstation/README.md

 ## Features

 - Currently supports autosplitting for Bizhawk
-- Automatically start when Serge's name is confirmed
+- Automatically start when you gain control of Richter.
-- Autmatically reset when console is reset (or user loads save state at Serge's name entry)
+- Autmatically reset when the player starts playing in a new file and the IGT restarts.

 ## Installation